By Eli Sanderlin, NMLS #1983384 · Updated July 12, 2026 · 15 min read

 3. Verify replacement cost.
 If the carrier set RC at $700k but actual rebuild is $480k, you're overpaying.
 Adjust.

 4. Increase deductibles.
-All-perils 5% (vs 2%) and hurricane 5% (vs 2%) cuts premium 15–25%.
+All-perils 5% (vs 2%) and hurricane 5% (vs 2%) cuts premium 15 to 25%.
 You're betting on a small loss being unlikely.

 5. Drop unnecessary coverages.
-Sewer backup, identity theft, equipment breakdown — small line items but they add up.
+Sewer backup, identity theft, equipment breakdown, small line items but they add up.

 6. Switch to surplus lines.
 Sometimes a Lloyd's policy beats an over-priced admitted policy.